PWN-Term/pwn-term.github.io/other/gradle-apk/default.md

 title: 'Build apk with gradle'
 ---

-### Compiling APK's with gradle
+### Compiling APKs with gradle

 #### README
-* Gradle can only use android-build-tools version 29.0.3 as this is only one that works for now.
+* Gradle can only use android-build-tools version 29.0.3 as this is the only one that works for now.

 #### Adding canary repo (As its beta feature still)
 1. Open "package settings" menu